This fact sheet contains updates.

 Under current federal law, licensed gun dealers are required to conduct a background check before completing any gun sale.
 However, this requirement does not apply to anyone who is not a licensed gun dealer, meaning that private individuals are free under federal law to sell guns without first conducting a background check or taking any steps to verify that the prospective buyer is legally eligible to buy or possess a gun.4

-To date, 20 states have acted to partially or fully close this gap in the law and require background checks for at least some sales by private sellers.5
+To date, 22 states and the District of Columbia* have acted to partially or fully close this gap in the law and require background checks for at least some sales by private sellers.5

 Why is the background check loophole a problem?